denten-books/plain-text/3-chapter.md

 pinned down to any single stratum of interpretation.
-I am trying to understand, for example, what Roland Barthes means by the distinction between "work" and "text" in his seminal essay on textuality.[^ln3-barthes] For Barthes, the work has something to do with paper, bookshelves, and generally substance.
+I am trying to understand, for example, what Roland Barthes means by the distinction between "work" and "text" in his seminal essay on textuality.[^ln3-barthes] For Barthes, the work has something to do with paper, bookshelves, and, more generally, substance.
 By contrast, text is something "radically symbolic," something that moves across works, not bound to any specific matter.
 Barthes's "texts" sound like ideas, where his "works" sound like books.
-This usage stands in direct opposition to the tradition of textual criticism, where "source texts" constitute specific, materially-bound editions or manuscripts, and "works" generally denote the abstraction of an artistic unity: the idea of Shakespeare's *Hamlet*, for example, in opposition to variance found in the multiplicity of individual *Hamlets*.
+This usage stands in direct opposition to the tradition of textual criticism, where "source texts" stand for specific, materially-bound editions or manuscripts, and "works" for the collective unity of the artistic vision: the idea of Shakespeare's *Hamlet*, for example, in opposition to variance found in the multiplicity of individual *Hamlets*.

 Whereas Barthes wants to liberate text as symbol from the embodied work, scholars like Johanna Drucker make a strong case for returning the text to its